Super Bowl LIII: Second half

-After forcing the Rams to punt, the Patriots mounted the longest drive of the game as Brady completed an 18-yard pass to Gronkowski, a 13-yard pass to Edelman, a 7-yard pass to running back Rex Burkhead and a 29-yard pass to Gronkowski, bringing them to the Rams' 2-yard line.
-On the next play, Sony Michel gave the Patriots the lead with a touchdown run, extending his rookie postseason rushing touchdown record to six.
-With the extra point by Gostkowski, the Patriots had a 10–3 lead with seven minutes left in regulation.
-On the first play of the Rams' next drive, Goff completed a 19-yard pass to Cooks and later converted a 3rd-and-9 with an 11-yard throw to Josh Reynolds.
-On the next play, his 17-yard completion to Woods moved the ball to the Patriots' 27-yard line.
-But with just over 4 minutes left in the game, Goff threw a pass that was intercepted by Stephon Gilmore on the 3-yard line.
+After forcing the Rams to punt, the Patriots mounted the longest drive of the game as Brady completed an 18-yard pass to Gronkowski, a 13-yard pass to Edelman, a 7-yard pass to running back Rex Burkhead and a 29-yard pass to Gronkowski, bringing them to the Los Angeles 2-yard line.
+Running back Sony Michel finished the drive with a 2-yard touchdown run for the game's only touchdown, extending his rookie postseason rushing touchdown record to six and giving New England a 10–3 lead with 7 minutes left in regulation.
+On the first play of Los Angeles' next drive, Goff completed a 19-yard pass to Cooks and later converted a 3rd-and-9 with an 11-yard throw to wide receiver Josh Reynolds.
+On the next play, his 17-yard completion to Woods moved the ball to the New England 27-yard line.
+However, on the next play, Goff's potential game-tying touchdown pass to Cooks was broken up by cornerback Stephon Gilmore and safety Duron Harmon, and then Goff threw another pass intended for Cooks that was intercepted by Gilmore on the 3-yard line with 4:17 remaining.

-The Rams needed to force a punt or turnover, however were unable to contain the Patriots on the ground.
-On the second play of the Patriots' possession, Michel stormed through the line for a 26-yard run.
-After he picked up 10 more yards with his next two carries, Burkhead's 26-yard run gave the Patriots a first down on the Rams' 33-yard line.
+The Rams needed to force a punt or turnover; however, they were unable to contain the Patriots on the ground.
+On the second play of New England's possession, Michel stormed through the line for a 26-yard run.
+After he picked up 9 more yards with his next two carries, Burkhead's 26-yard run gave the Patriots a first down on the Los Angeles 33-yard line.
 Three plays later, Gostkowski succeeded on a 41-yard field goal, giving the Patriots a 13–3 lead with 1:12 left on the clock.
 Taking the ball back on their own 25, Goff completed a 10-yard pass to Woods, as well as completions to Cooks for gains of 24 and 21 yards, moving the ball to the Patriots' 30-yard line.
-With 8 seconds left, the Rams decided to kick a field goal, which would have been followed by an onside kick attempt, but Zuerlein missed wide left from 48 yards and the Patriots ran out the last few seconds of the game clock.
+With eight seconds left, the Rams decided to kick a 48-yard field goal, which would have been followed by an onside kick attempt, but Zuerlein missed the attempt wide left, securing the Patriots' sixth Super Bowl title.